koszeggy/KGySoft.Drawing.Tools/README.md

 | Unable to load the custom visualizer (The UI-side visualizer type must derive from 'DialogDebuggerVisualizer').<br/>![Unable to load the custom visualizer (The UI-side visualizer type must derive from 'DialogDebuggerVisualizer').](https://kgysoft.net/images/DebuggerVisualizerTrShUnableToLoadMustDeriveFrom.png) | The `Microsoft.VisualStudio.DebuggerVisualizers.dll` has been copied to the debugger visualizers installation folder.
 Recent Visual Studio versions can handle if a debugger visualizer references an unmatching version of this assembly but only if this assembly is not deployed along with the visualizers. |
 | Could not load file or assembly 'KGySoft.Drawing.DebuggerVisualizers.dll'.<br/>![Could not load file or assembly 'KGySoft.Drawing.DebuggerVisualizers.dll'.](https://kgysoft.net/images/DebuggerVisualizerTrShCouldNotLoadVisualizer.png) or one of its dependencies. | Visual Studio 2008 supports the .NET 3.5 version only.
 A similar error may occur even if some files are missing.
 Just [install](#installing-debugger-visualizers) a correct version again. |
 | Value does not fall within the expected range.<br/>![Value does not fall within the expected range.](https://kgysoft.net/images/DebuggerVisualizerTrShValueUnexpectedRange.png) | Windows XP does not support the .NET 4.5 version. |
+| I edited the language resource files but I cannot find them (or they appear to be gone) | The _Visual Studio/Tools/KGy SOFT Drawing Debugger Visualizers_ and clicking the magnifier icon executes the Imaging Tools from different locations.
+If you edit the language resources at one place they will not be automatically applied at the other place.
+Therefore, the saved resources might be at different possible locations:
+* If you execute a manually deployed version the resources will be in a `Resources` subfolder in the folder you executed the Imaging Tools from
+* During debugging the tool is executed from the debugger visualizers folder: `Documents\Visual Studio <version>\Visualizers`
+* If you launch the tool from the Visual Studio Tools menu, then it is located under `ProgramData\Microsoft\VisualStudio\Packages\...` |

 ## Download
 You can download the sources and the binaries as .zip archives [here](https://github.com/koszeggy/KGySoft.Drawing.Tools/releases).